Agency plans to award Mexico border wall contracts by April

 The agency’s notice gave no details on where the wall would be built first and how many miles would be covered initially.
 Homeland Security Secretary John Kelly has sought employees’ opinions during border tours of California, Arizona and Texas.

 It’s unclear how soon Congress would provide funding and how much.
-The Government Accountability Office estimates a wall would cost on average $6.5 million a mile for a fence to keep out people who try to enter on foot and $ 1.8 million a mile for vehicle barriers.
+The Government Accountability Office estimates a wall would cost on average USD 6.5 million a mile for a fence to keep out people who try to enter on foot and USD 1.8 million a mile for vehicle barriers.
 There are currently 354 miles of pedestrian fencing and 300 miles of vehicle barriers.

-Republican leaders in Congress have said Trump’s wall would cost between $ 12-15 billion.
-Trump has suggested $ 12 billion.
+Republican leaders in Congress have said Trump’s wall would cost between USD 12-15 billion.
+Trump has suggested USD 12 billion.

-An internal Homeland Security Department report prepared for Kelly estimates the cost of extending the wall along the entire US-Mexico border at about $ 21 billion.
+An internal Homeland Security Department report prepared for Kelly estimates the cost of extending the wall along the entire U.S.-Mexico border at about USD 21 billion.